-The information provided in the survey must be assessed against the possible effects of the development on the natural heritage interests identified.
+- 5.42 The information provided in the survey must be assessed against the possible effects of the development on the natural heritage interests identified.
 If adverse effects are found, the assessment must include details of steps to be taken to minimise and mitigate any damage arising.
-The assessment must also consider any leftover effects to be addressed.

-Opportunities for natural heritage enhancement or restoration should be sought at this stage.
-You are encouraged to identify as part of the supporting information submitted with your application, steps to be taken to restore or enhance the existing natural heritage value of the site.

-Most developments are suitable for the incorporation of a range of measures for positive effects on the natural heritage.
+The assessment must also consider any leftover effects to be addressed. - 5.43 Opportunities for natural heritage enhancement or restoration should be sought at this stage.
+You are encouraged to identify as part of the supporting information submitted with your application, steps to be taken to restore or enhance the existing natural heritage value of the site. - 5.44 Most developments are suitable for the incorporation of a range of measures for positive effects on the natural heritage.
 We expect to see such measures incorporated and we welcome early discussions on your proposals.
 Examples include the incorporation of swift nest spaces or bat roost sites, use of local provenance trees and seeds or maintaining and enhancing wildlife corridors through sites and buffer strips around developments.

-Step 3 - Plan for monitoring and management
+Step 3: Plan for monitoring and management

-All mitigation, compensation and enhancement measures, whether on-site or off-site, will need ongoing management.
+5.45 All mitigation, compensation and enhancement measures, whether on-site or off-site, will need ongoing management.
 You should draw up schemes for monitoring and management and include these with the development proposal.
 This might for example include landscape management plans.

-Examples of developments and requirements for natural heritage guidance The following are examples to help explain
+Examples of developments and requirements for natural heritage guidance

-The following are examples to help explain what information is required by the planning authority in support of your planning application.
+5.46 The following examples explain what information is required by the planning authority in support of your planning application.
 They are not exhaustive, but simply reflect frequently received applications for development.

-Domestic extensions, for example conservatories, outhouses, etc Bat survey Conversions of old or abandoned buildings including barns and steadings Bat survey, barn owl survey Conversion of loft space or change to roofs Bat survey Housing development on greenfield site Phase I survey, notable species and mammal survey Other surveys which may be necessary depending on the nature of the site, the development, and Reptile its setting Amphibians Invertebrates Nesting birds
+Domestic extensions, for example conservatories, outhouses, etc Bat survey Conversions of old or abandoned buildings including barns and steadings Bat survey, barn owl survey Conversion of loft space or change to roofs Bat survey Housing development on greenfield site Phase I survey, notable species and mammal survey Other surveys which may be necessary depending on the nature of the site, the development, and its setting Reptile Amphibians Invertebrates Nesting birds

-Table 1: Initial site audits required
+Table I: Initial site audits required

-Yes/no If yes, then: Does the site include all or part of a statutory designated site eg SPA, SAC, SSSI?
+Does the site include all or part of a statutory designated site, eg SPA, SAC, SSSI?
 Consult SNH and the planning authority for more information.
-Is there a statutorily designated site e.g. SPA, SAC, SSSI nearby that may be impacted by the development?
+Is there a statutorily designated site, eg SPA, SAC, SSSI nearby that may be impacted by the development?
 Consult SNH and the planning authority for more information.
-Does the site include all or part of, or impact on a nearby, non-statutory designated site eg a local wildlife site?
+Does the site include all or part of, or impact on a nearby, non-statutory designated site, eg a local wildlife site?
 Consult the planning authority to determine under what circumstances, if any, development might be acceptable and the ecological data required.
 Does all or part of the site form a wildlife corridor linking two or more other areas of ecological value?
 Assess ecological impact of development on the site and adjacent areas of habitat, and identify possible mitigation.
 Does the site include any of the following habitats?
-LIST PRIORITY HABITATS FROM CNAP Yes/no If yes, then: EXAMPLE - Woodland Survey for: bats, red squirrels, badgers, CNAP species Undertake: Phase II habitat survey and Ecological Assessment EXAMPLE - Rivers, streams or wet ditches Survey for: otters, water voles, salmon, CNAP species Undertake: Ecological Impact Assessment EXAMPLE - Wetland or bog Survey for: CNAP species Undertake: Phase II habitat survey, Ecological Impact Assessment EXAMPLE - Mountain plateau Survey for: CNAP species Undertake: Phase II habitat survey on vegetated areas and Ecological Impact Assessment EXAMPLE - Moorland Survey for: CNAP species Undertake: Phase II habitat survey, Ecological Impact Assessment EXAMPLE - Buildings/barns Survey for: bats, barn owls, nesting birds, CNAP species
+LIST PRIORITY HABITATS FROM CAIRNGORMS NATURE ACTION PLAN (CNAP) o If yes, then: EXAMPLE - woodland Survey for: bats, red squirrels, badgers, CNAP species Undertake: Phase II habitat survey and Ecological Assessment EXAMPLE - rivers, streams or wet ditches Survey for: otters, water voles, salmon, CNAP species Undertake: Ecological Impact Assessment EXAMPLE - wetland or bog Survey for: CNAP species Undertake: Phase II habitat survey, Ecological Impact Assessment EXAMPLE - mountain plateau Survey for: CNAP species Undertake: Phase II habitat survey on vegetated areas and Ecological Impact Assessment EXAMPLE - moorland Survey for: CNAP species Undertake: Phase II habitat survey, Ecological Impact Assessment EXAMPLE - buildings/barns Survey for: bats, barn owls, nesting birds, CNAP species

-Table 2: Survey calendar for natural heritageinterests in the Cairngorms National Park.
+Table 2: Survey calendar for natural heritage interests in the Cairngorms National Park